wongwil/wongwil.github.io/_posts/2024-04-18-remove-duplicates-2.md

 It does not matter what you leave beyond the returned k (hence they are underscores).

 ### Solution (C++)
-The idea is similar to before.
+The idea is similar to [part 1](https://wongwil.github.io/leetcode/2024/04/18/remove-duplicates-1.html).
 We go through each element, and decide if we want to insert it.
-If it's the first two elements, they can be inserted anyways or if the second last unique element is not equals.
+If we are having the the first two elements in the array, they can be inserted anyways (appear at most twice).
+Then for other elements, we check if the second last unique element is not the same to ensure duplicates at most twice.

 ```c++
 class Solution {